HitkoDev/breeze/readme.txt

 **Note:** Not all options will be functional on all hosting providers.
 For example, Varnish is only functional on hosting providers that have Varnish installed on their servers.

-= **Support** =
-We recommend that you get your questions answered in the support section before leaving a review.
+**Support:** We recommend that you get your questions answered in the support section before leaving a review.
 We never leave any question unanswered!

 == Installation ==